Towards Double Parton Distributions from First Principles using Large Momentum Effective Theory: Plus distributions

 \section{Plus distributions}

 In this paper we will encounter singularities requiring a plus prescription at $x=1$.
-Since quasi-parton distributions have a range outside the domain $[0,1]$, we have modified the plus prescription such $[f(x)]_+^R$ only has support on $R$ (i.e.~the theta functions ensuring this are included in the definition of the plus distribution) and satisfies
+Since quasi-parton distributions have a range outside the domain $[0,1]$, we have modified the plus prescription such that $[f(x)]_+^I$ only has support on the finite or infinite length interval $I$ (i.e.~the theta functions ensuring this are included in the definition of the plus distribution) and satisfies

 In practice we decompose a function regulated by e.g.~$\eps$ in terms of plus distributions by writing

 and then expanding (with respect to the regulator) the expression \emph{in} the plus distribution and the \emph{result} of the integral.
 The following identity still holds for these plus distributions